-Beginning and endings are vital part of our life.
+Beginning and endings are a vital part of our life.

-I collect and carry everything with me until one day I realized I have too much too handle.
+I collect and carry everything with me until one day I realized I have too much to handle.

 I started asking myself:

 Why it feels heavy in my mind, body, and spirit?